 The Wiki project manager will need to identify the information that needs documenting; this can include:

 Identify the people that have the information you need.
-If you're building a Wiki from scratch, you should be looking for a contributor from every major team within the company to help create pages.
+If you're building your own Wiki from scratch, you should be looking for a contributor from every major team within the company to help create pages.

 An individual can't cover the entire company's knowledge base.
 Identify who is your best resource within each team and the information they can provide you.
 If you think something is missing, then pull in someone who has the knowledge you need.